jyutzler/Bridge-Systems/system.md

 ## Major Openings
 Normally open five-card majors in all seats.

-Open the higher of long suits of equal length: 5–5 or 6–6
+Open the higher of long suits of equal length: 5–5 or 6–6.
-### Suit Responses
-#### Basic Responses Over 1♥
-   * 1♠ = at least four spades, 6 or more points.
-Tends to deny a heart fit.
-   * 2♣, 2♦ = 11 points or more, promises at least four of the suit or three-card heart support.
-   * 2♥ = three-card or longer heart support; 6–10 dummy points.
-   * 2♠, 3♣, 3♦ = strong jump shifts.
-Invites a slam.
-   * 3♥ = limit raise (10–12 dummy points with four or more hearts).
-   * 4♥ = usually five+ hearts, a singleton or void, and fewer than 10 HCP.

-#### Basic Responses Over 1♠
-Same as above except:
-   * 2♥ = 11 points or more, promises at least five of the suit.

 ### NT Responses
 #### 1NT
 1NT shows 6–10 points and denies support for the major opened.